 The Preferred Stock is convertible at the option of the holders into shares of common stock at an initial conversion rate of 55.9284 shares of common stock for each share of Preferred Stock, which represents an initial conversion price of \$17.88 per share of common stock, subject to adjustment.
 On or after June 10, 2020, the Company will have the option to redeem, in whole but not in part, all the outstanding shares of Preferred Stock at 105% of par value, subject to certain redemption price adjustments.
-After the seventh anniversary of the initial issuance of Preferred Stock, the Company will have the option to redeem, in whole but not in part, all of the outstanding shares of Preferred Stock at par value.
-We may elect to convert the Preferred Stock, in whole but not in part, into the relevant number of shares of common stock on or after the 54th month after the initial issuance of the Preferred Stock if the last reported sale price of the common stock has been at least 150% of the conversion price then in effect for a specified period.
+On or after June 10, 2022, the Company will have the option to redeem, in whole but not in part, all of the outstanding shares of Preferred Stock at par value.
+We may elect to convert the Preferred Stock, in whole but not in part, into the relevant number of shares of common stock on or after December 2019 if the last reported sale price of the common stock has been at least 150% of the conversion price then in effect for a specified period.
 The conversion rate is subject to customary anti-dilution and other adjustments.